Introduction

 According to NHS England data, urgent suspected skin cancer referrals in England have increased substantially over recent years.
 The crude urgent suspected skin cancer referral rate rose from 371 per 100,000 population in 2009/10 to 1,345 per 100,000 population in 2022/23.
 That represents a major increase in demand placed on dermatology services across England.

-At the same time, the conversion rate — the percentage of urgent referrals that ultimately result in a cancer diagnosis — has gradually fallen.
+At the same time, the 2WW skin cancer conversion rate in the UK — the percentage of urgent referrals that ultimately result in a cancer diagnosis — has gradually fallen.
 NHS England data shows conversion rates decreasing from approximately 8.3% in 2009/10 to 6.2% in 2022/23.
 In simple terms: more patients are being referred urgently, but proportionally fewer referrals are resulting in a confirmed cancer diagnosis.

 Source: NHS England Cancer Referral Conversion and Detection Dashboard / NDRS Cancer Waiting Times Data.